We Welcome Your Application to Join Us!

 If you’re hungry for adventure, join us.
 Northwest Explorer might just satisfy that hunger, then give you more, much more than you ever imagined a summer experience could.

 Need to Know

 Day 1: Trip Start

 After meeting in Seattle, we’ll head west to the Olympic Peninsula.
 We’ll spend our first afternoon checking over our gear and getting to know one another.

 During our first six days, we’ll start with day hikes and an overnight backpacking trip in Olympic National Park, a unique and beautiful peninsula with varied topography.
 We will hike through a rain forest to an alpine lake, see distant glaciers from atop a ridge, and explore the rocky shore speckled with tide pools.

 Days 8-14: Hike & Backpack the North Cascades

 Traveling east to North Cascades National Park, we’ll embark on a series of gorgeous day hikes before we head out on a five-day backcountry adventure that will take us through breathtaking valleys and along remote glacial rivers.
-On our third day in the backcountry, we’ll tackle the challenging Goode Ridge which affords 360-degree panoramic views of the glacier-studded North Cascades.
 On the trail, we’ll learn backcountry skills and Leave No Trace principles.